 On September 28, 1889, Georgia Governor John B. Gordon signed legislation designating January 19th a state holiday in honor of Robert E. Lee’s birthday.
-Lee’s birthday is still a state holiday, though it has become “a moveable feast.”
+In 2015, Robert E. Lee’s birthday and Confederate Memorial Day were stricken from the Georgia calendar.

 Georgia Politics, Campaigns, and Elections

 The Powers That Be announced appointments to the Georgia Behavioral Health Reform & Innovation Commission.
 From a press release:

 Governor Brian P. Kemp today announced nine appointees to the Georgia Behavioral Health Reform and Innovation Commission along with Lieutenant Governor Geoff Duncan and Speaker David Ralston, who each named six appointees, and Supreme Court of Georgia Chief Justice Harold Melton, who announced three appointees.

 “This legislative session, we allocated $20 million for local health departments to better treat mental health issues and doubled funding for the successful APEX program in Georgia schools to help students in crisis,” said Governor Kemp.
 “Working together with communities and families, this commission of legislators, judges, subject-matter experts, and citizens will now examine how the state can improve access and delivery of behavioral health services for the people of Georgia.”